mendymm/pendulum-assessment/README.md

 - A gateway, who will allow communication between nodes, serve the UI, and send location updates to the UI
 - A React UI

-Assumptions:
+# Assumptions:

-The assignment specified 5 node, and noted that we want to make the number of nodes configurable.
-I will assume that the upper bound on the number of nodes is 50, and working from this assumption, my design decisions will make more sense.
+- The number of simulation nodes is between 1 and 50
+- The nodes are all running on the same machine
+  - They have a synchronized clock
+  - There is very low latency between the gateway and nodes (since they are all on localhost)
+- Simulation is running at 120hz
+- Ui is updated with the latest locations of the nodes at 60hz

 # Quick Start Guide